IntelPython/sdc/README.rst

 * For setting up Visual Studio, one might need go to registry at ``HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\VisualStudio\SxS\VS7``, and add a string value named ``14.0`` whose data is ``C:\Program Files (x86)\Microsoft Visual Studio 14.0\``.
-* Sometimes if the conda version or visual studio version being used are not latest then building Intel SDC can throw some vague error about a keyword used in a file.
+* Sometimes if the conda version or visual studio version being used are not latest then building Intel® SDC can throw some vague error about a keyword used in a file.
 So make sure you are using the latest versions.

 Building documentation
 ----------------------
-Building Intel SDC User's Guide documentation requires pre-installed Intel SDC package along with compatible Pandas* version as well as Sphinx* 2.2.1 or later.
+Building Intel® SDC User's Guide documentation requires pre-installed Intel® SDC package along with compatible Pandas* version as well as Sphinx* 2.2.1 or later.

-Intel SDC documentation includes Intel SDC examples output which is pasted to functions description in the API Reference.
+Intel® SDC documentation includes Intel® SDC examples output which is pasted to functions description in the API Reference.
 In order to get the correct examples result it is required to install ``scipy`` package before documentation build:
 ::